-We appreciate and thank you for your interest in volunteering at Triangle Bikeworks (TBW).
+Thank you for your interest in volunteering at Triangle Bikeworks (TBW).
 Volunteers are vital to our success!
-Whether it’s helping us guide the youth or behind the scenes in the office, we’re happy that you, as a volunteer, are glad to lend your expertise in creating a more equitable society for youth of color.
+Whether it's helping us guide the youth or behind the scenes in the office, we’re happy that you are glad to lend your expertise in creating a more equitable society for youth of color.

-By becoming a volunteer at TBW, you’ll have the opportunity to be part of a great organization that prides itself on providing transformative experiences that engage youth in history, culture, and the environment.
+By becoming a volunteer you'll have the opportunity to be part of a great organization that prides itself on providing transformative experiences that engage youth in history, culture, and the environment.

-While here, you’ll spend time strengthening skills or developing new ones.
-Undoubtedly leaving you with the satisfaction of knowing that, in your own way, you made a difference.
+Spend time strengthening current skills or developing new ones.
+When all is said and done you'll have the satisfaction of knowing that you made a difference.

 Get in touch

 TBW Mentors have the option to participate in training rides and bike rides.
-On the road you are helping ensure safety, provide guidance & motivation.
+On the road you are a ride leader helping ensure safety, provide guidance & motivation.
 It can be challenging to cycle in a group so you need to have effective leadership skills and lots of patience.

 *** Ride Leaders/Coaches are required to have their own bike.
 Comfortable cycling on roads and trails, knowledge of traffic laws and bike signals.
-Further bike safety and road protocols will be reviewed at team meetings.
+Further bike safety and road protocols will be reviewed prior to team trainings.

 Bring your skills and elevate them to new levels when you work with us.